 What You Need to Know When Buying a Vehicle for RV Towing Purposes

-For example, if you like to go off-roading, you will need a 4 wheel drive, or if you have a large family you will need a vehicle with plenty of seating.
+For example, if you like to go off-roading, you will need a 4-wheel drive vehicle, or if you have a large family you will need a vehicle with plenty of seating.
 Once you have made this determination, you can decide how much you can afford to spend.

-This will tell you know about the manufacturer’s official position on this type of towing.
-It is also important to note that emergency towing and recreational towing are not the same thing.
+This will inform you about the manufacturer’s official position on this type of towing.
+It is also important to note that emergency towing and recreational towing is not the same thing.
 There are some vehicles that be towed four wheels down in emergency situations only.
-To double check, speak to the service manager at the dealership.
+To double-check, speak to the service manager at the dealership.
 Be sure to ask about any service bulletins that relate to the towing capabilities of a specific vehicle model.

 The base plate is a factory-engineered method of towing your car and will allow you to tow your vehicle successfully.
 Most modern vehicles have impact bumpers and cannot be towed safely using these bumpers.
 You will need another method of connecting the tow bar.
-Another option is to get custom-built base plates at a professional hitch shop, or contact the dealership to see if they are in stock.
+If there isn’t a standard base plate for your vehicle, another option is to get custom-built base plates at a professional hitch shop or contact the dealership to see if they are in stock.

-Dinghy towing makes things a lot easier, especially after you’ve reached your destination.
+Dinghy towing, toading, flat towing – whatever you want to call it! – makes exploring a lot easier once you’ve reached your destination.
 But, it can add extra work before and during the trip.
 Some examples include:

 - Some vehicles can that can be towed four-down may need special stops to run the engine and lubricate the transmission.

-- Some vehicles need to have certain fuses removed before you begin there your trip.
+- Some vehicles need to have certain fuses removed before you begin your trip.